nihalwill/Random-Password-Generator/README.md

 Code is now returning 1 character after generate password selected Need to find way to display entire code
 Can see entire code is working properly until the very end during for-loop where only 1 character is displayed

+---

+Fixed prompt bypass of length with return to function feature Had to define "password" and put the "return password" feature outside the for loop Added return to function re-start if no critera elements were selected via returnin generate password function